Family Health Services Appeal Unit

 The NHS LA is responsible for ensuring a prompt and fair resolution of appeals and disputes between primary care contractors and NHS England.
 Primary care contractors include GPs, dentists, opticians and pharmacists.
 This area of work is handled by our Family Health Services Appeal Unit (FHSAU) which encompasses the following services:

-· Determining appeals against decisions in accordance with the NHS (Pharmaceutical Services) Regulations 2005, 2012 and 2013 concerning the provision of NHS pharmaceutical services.
+· Determining appeals against decisions in accordance with the NHS (Pharmaceutical Services) Regulations 2005, the NHS (Pharmaceutical Services) Regulations 2012 and the NHS (Pharmaceutical & Local Pharmaceutical Services) Regulations 2013 concerning the provision of NHS pharmaceutical services.
 Such appeals generally relate to the proposed opening of a new pharmacy, relocation of an existing pharmacy, or the provision of dispensing services by GPs;

 · Determining contractual disputes between primary care contractors and NHS England;